manofmanana/My-Personal-Library-Dashboard/DESIGN.md

 This project tracks books and metadata about them.
 It provides:

-Adding books with title, author, genre, year read, ISBN, subjects, and cover image
+- Adding books with title, author, genre, year read, ISBN, subjects, and cover image

-Editing existing entries, refreshing cover and subject data automatically if ISBN/title/author change
+- Editing existing entries, refreshing cover and subject data automatically if ISBN/title/author change

-Deleting books and associated ratings
+- Deleting books and associated ratings

-Recording and updating ratings (0.0–5.0)
+- Recording and updating ratings (0.0–5.0)

-Viewing library data in a Streamlit dashboard with KPIs and visual charts
+- Viewing library data in a Streamlit dashboard with KPIs and diverse charts (bar, sunburst, violin, lollipop, line)

-Searching, filtering, and exporting the collection to CSV
+- Searching, filtering, and exporting the collection to CSV

-Out of Scope
+### Out of Scope

-The project does not track lending or borrowing.
-It does not track progress or notes.
-It does not support multiple users.
-It is one database for one person.
+- Tracking lending or borrowing - not supposed to be a public library fully, it's more like owning your own library.
+- Tracking reading progress or notes
+- Supporting multiple users
+- Acting as a publishing platform

 ---